annamannucci/assignment_oru/README.md

-# A Framework for Multi-Robot Task Assignment, Motion Planning, Coordination and Control
+# A Framework for Multi-Robot Task Assignment

+# Updates coming soon

-This software implements an _online coordination method for multiple robots_.
+This software implements an _online task assignment method for multiple robots_.
 Its main features are:

 * Goals can be posted and paths computed online
 * Precedences are inferred online, accounting for robot dynamics via provided dynamic models